Wherein shopping for dresses is a whole lot different than Rose had guessed, and Valentina doesn’t learn much about Bosra.

 All their lives had been different before they met each other.

-They still were living different lives.
+They were still living different lives even now.

 The weather was turning.
 Cold sleet made the street hazy.
 A cutting wind turned tiny droplets into needles that pierced through cloth and skin.
 Winter had arrived.

 If they were lucky, they would get some snow in the new year.
-But snow or not, there would be rain or hail storms until spring.
-Nothing too dramatic of course, the high-thaumic weather-speaker would make sure of that.
+But snow or not, there would be rain or hail-storms until spring.
+Nothing too dramatic of course; the high-thaumic weather-speaker would make sure of that.

 "Yes."
 She handed him a handful of sesters.
 "This should suffice, if you do not believe my father will recompense you for your effort."